It’s easy for Brits to enjoy a long weekend in Italy. You can get return flights for less than £100 and it’s only two hours away. Perfect.

-A few tips on travelling Italy
+A few tips on food and drink in Italy

 Take every opportunity to eat all you can in Italy.
 I’ve never had such an incredible plate as the gnocchi, mushroom and truffle oil I tried in Sirmione round Lake Garda.
-Right now I feel like I’d go back just for that.

-Go to Italy and you’ll need to get in touch with the ‘aperitif’.
+Have a long weekend in Italy and you’ll need to get in touch with the ‘aperitif’.
 Popular aperitifs in Italy include Aperol, Campari and Vermouth and they’re knocked back just before dinner.
 The usual social thing is to meet your friends for an aperitif and then go out for a meal.
 They’re served with a few tapas so if you’re feeling a bit skint you can survive on the crisps and nuts that come with the aperitifs, like I did.

 And of course, Prosecco goes down nicely whatever time of the day it is.

-Best time to go
+Best time to visit Italy

 I’ve been to Italy in May, September and October in multiple years and have experienced sun, heat, cold and rain.
 If you want guaranteed sun obviously it’s best to go from June to September, but of course that’s when everyone else is there too.